Welcome to the SUCCESS Project

 A team of researchers, MSQC, and other clinicians designed variables for EHR abstraction in the MSQC database with a goal of measuring perioperative urinary catheter use and duration, urinary catheter-related injury/trauma, and urinary retention, including management, risk factors, and triggers for catheter use in cases of retention, focused on adults undergoing General Surgery procedures: appendectomy, cholecystectomy, colorectal surgery, and hernia repairs.
 With 13 MSQC pilot hospitals in 2021, the new variables were tested in the MSQC database and definitions were revised for clarity.

 SUCCESS Introduction video

 Better tools are needed to measure and reduce perioperative urinary catheter use, as well as manage postoperative urinary retention and urinary catheter-associated complications.
-A comprehensive toolkit will be developed, implemented, and evaluated in collaboration with a pilot group of MSQC hospitals’, surgeons, and nurses.
+A comprehensive toolkit was developed, implemented, and evaluated in collaboration with a pilot group of MSQC hospitals’, surgeons, and nurses.
 The novel measures and toolkit could dramatically reduce common, costly, and morbid complications related to perioperative urinary catheter use, adaptable to many other surgical procedures, to improve the safety of our most vulnerable patients.

 The toolkit intervention will address clinician knowledge and urinary catheterization skills, as well as communication and implementation challenges anticipated to impact catheter use in different types of perioperative clinical settings.
 This intervention aims to reduce inappropriate perioperative urinary catheter use, catheter-associated complications including infections and catheter-associated trauma, and improve the management of postoperative urinary retention.